miknab/EuclidEmulator2/README.md

  ```

 ### Test installations
-The code was successfully compiled on the following systems and environments:
+The c++ code was successfully compiled on the following systems and environments:

 * Mac OS X Mojave (10.14.6), with g++ version 9.3.0 and GSL version 2.6 (both g++ and GSL were installed with Homebrew)
 * Linux (Red Hat 4.4.7-18), with g++ version 4.9.1 and GSL version 2.5